coranmelia/chrome-news-fetcher/README.md

 ###### Author: Cora Wang
 ###### Date: Dec.
 2019

 This Chrome Extension allows users to select a string from a webpage DOM and search news about it.
-Tis extension is built using React.Js.
+The extension is built using React.Js.

 ## Write-up